 Tricep bench dips are fantastic and offer many benefits.
 But we also need to go over some safety tips and considerations for the movement.

 First, always make sure that the bench or object you are using can support your body weight.
 The last thing you want is to get into a bench dip position, only for the supporting object to collapse or fall back, leaving you to fall on the floor.
 Plus, that can lead to a serious shoulder injury.

-It’s best to have your chair against a wall.
+It’s best to have your chair against a wall if using a chair.
 That way, you prevent the risk of it sliding away from you.
 (3)